BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 ====================

 - Role of tblCatalogue?
+    - Hold imagoText/CaterpillarText/... => I'll manage on my own
+    - Link pictures to those sections? => I'll manage on my own.
+- What are the ProvinceID, ProvinceText, PublicationID, FlighPeriodSymbolID fields for?

+- Copyright info for specimen pictures?
+No current place in DB for this...

 - Publications: what is pagenumbers (or issue for example) used for?
 - Host plant genus page: should we also show lepidoptera species that are inderectly (thru host plant species)?